seru1us/check-publics3/readme.md

 # Check-PublicS3 Purpose and Overview

-This documentation is supporting material for a coding excersize I was asked to perform for a potential employer.
-At a high level, the code's purpose was to check for publicly available s3 buckets.
+This documentation is supporting material for a coding exercise I was asked to perform for a potential employer.
+At a high level, the code's purpose is to check for publicly available s3 buckets.
 A few things to keep in mind when reading this code:
   - I mostly write code for customers, and am used to liberally commenting so others can change it easily (never had a complaint about that).
 For granular details and a step-by-step analysis, please refer to the source.
   - The assumption was that this would be written in a matter of hours, so there are a number of notes and TODOs included where I would do something better given more time.
 With that said, I stayed true to the time allotment.